Ricardogll/Prehistoric-Journey/README.md

 - Camera culling, only printing what the camera sees at the moment.

 - Volume changing mid-game with keypad plus and minus.

+- Entities wander, if they are not following you, start moving around.

 ### Authors and accomplishments on this assignment